zeharvell97/wk4public/README.md

 * Object Constructors (Advanced)
 * Bringing it all together (Loops, Objects, and Arrays)

 This week's homework is broken in to three parts.
 The first two are smaller reviews of arrays and objects.
-Part 3 will bring everything together into a more "business problem" based question, it will feel tough, but they also should feel closer to what it will be like in class or at a development job.
+Part 3 will bring everything together into a more "business problem" based question.
+It will feel tough, but it should also feel closer to what it will be like in class or at a development job.
+Take your time with the problem and stretch what you know about JavaScript.
+Experiment as you work through the problem and we encourage you to rush to failure.
+Let us know where you get stuck, as always we are here to help.

 ### Week 4 Assignment
 As always start off by forking and cloning this repository from Github.
 Open the code up in Atom to get started.